Readri205/MS2_Project/README.md

     * V19.5 Amend all graph fonts globally to Roboto and 'black'
     * V19.6 Amend info boxes text, pie chart legends to fit small screens
     * V19.7 Resize code box and pie charts to fit iPhone 5 6/7/8 screen sizes
+    * V19.8 Upload test and supporting documents and screen images

 ***
 <b id="f1">1</b> Country searches drop down menu has some out of alphabetical listed order countries.
 The list order is defined by the Referential API.
 1[↩](#a1)2[↩](#a2)3[↩](#a3)4[↩](#a4)5[↩](#a5)6[↩](#a6)7[↩](#a7)8[↩](#a8)9[↩](#a9)